Melissa Minor-Brown

-Melissa C. Minor-Brown (born April 19, 1984) is an American politician.
-She is a Democratic member of the Delaware House of Representatives, representing district 17.
+Melissa C. Minor-Brown (born April 19, 1984) is an American politician and a member of the Democratic Party.
+She serves in the Delaware House of Representatives representing the 17th district.
+Since January 2025, she has served as the speaker and previously served as Majority Leader.

 Elections

 In 2018, Minor-Brown won her primary with 56.7% of the vote.
-She then won after running unopposed in the general election to replace retiring Democrat Michael Mulrooney.
+Running unopposed in the general election, she replaced retiring Democrat Michael Mulrooney.

 In 2020, Minor-Brown defeated Independent candidate Timothy Collins with 96% of the vote.